And we’re back to my monthly sustainable living blog post series, The Cut, for 2020!!!

 I hope you bookmark these posts so you can refer to them anytime you’re looking for a new-to-you brand, company, service or a product you need.

 If one of your goals in 2020 is to live a more eco-friendly lifestyle, check out my sustainable living segment here on She Sweats Diamonds!
-Once again, I also cover sustainability over on my and accounts, so feel free to follow me!
+Once again, I also cover sustainability over on my my Instagram and Pinterest accounts, so feel free to follow me!
 In case you missed it, I also just created sustainable living boards so check them out!

 What did you like most from today’s post?